andywan2016/sha/README.md

 ## Analysis
 This is single node service.
-The overwhelmed volume of requests could possibly lead  to server crush.
+The overwhelmed volume of requests could possibly lead  to server crash.
 As there is no file or database system, the code-messages pair table can't even be restored after restart of server.<br>

 To solve the problem and scale up the system, we can add more nodes to process the requests.
 For example, we may apply 26 machines to handle requests from 'a\*' to 'z\*' respectively.
 We also want to make this service stateless for concurrency safety.